-After working with options, you need to install any removed parts, replace the cover, and reconnect any cables, including power cords and telephone lines.
+After working with options, you need to install any removed parts, replace the cover, and reconnect any cables you disconnected, such as power cords and telephone lines.
 Also, depending on the option installed, you might need to update information in the Configuration/Setup Utility program.